angela-tarantula/holodeque/README.md

 >>> from src.holodeque import holodeque
 >>> deque = holodeque(alphabet={0,1,2,3,4,5,6,7,8,9}) # accepts digits 0-9
 >>> for i in range(10):
 ...     if i % 2:
 ...         deque.pushleft(i)
 ...     else:
 ...         deque.pushright(i)
 >>> print(deque)
 holodeque([9, 7, 5, 3, 1, 0, 2, 4, 6, 8], alphabet=frozenset({0, 1, 2, 3, 4, 5, 6, 7, 8, 9}))
 >>> from src.flexideque import flexideque
 >>> deque = flexideque() # no prior specification of alphabet required
 >>> from random import random
 >>> for i in range(10):
 ...     deque.pushright(random()) # works
 ```

 ### Choosing $A$, $B$, $C$, etc

 I chose a simple, scalable approach for this prototype.
-The set of distinct objects that the holodeque accepts is clarified during instantiation as its *alphabet*.
-Suppose |alphabet| = 3, then objects 𝑎, 𝑏, 𝑐 are represented by the following matrices:
+The set of distinct objects that the holodeque accepts is clarified during instantiation as its $alphabet$.
+Suppose |$alphabet$| = $3$, then objects 𝑎, 𝑏, 𝑐 are represented by the following matrices:

 ```
 {